instead-hub/instead/doc/stead3_en.md

 - 'live ()' returns the object if it is present among the living objects ( described below);

-These functions are mostly used in the conditions, or to searchobject from further modification.
+These functions are mostly used in the conditions, or to search object from further modification.
 For example, you can use 'seen' for writing terms:

 ```